AliTaee/iran-card-bank/README.md

 - Flag to enable or disable bank name
 - Position to show bank name
 - Make related props one prop object for better developer experience
+- Users can add new custom bank for auto bank detection
 - Users can type their card number
 - Project demo
 - Customize texts